themichaelyang/tautology.town/_posts/2025/2025-12-01-ruby-object-model.md

 => true
 ```

-The class singleton class inherits from the singleton classes of its ancestors, which is how you can call class methods defined on a parent class on a child class.
+The class singleton class always inherits from the singleton classes of its ancestors, which is how you can call class methods defined on a parent class on a child class.

 ```ruby
 irb(main):001* class A